Department E – Sheep

-In memory of Charlie Henry, a cash award will be presented to the exhibitor of the Champion Market Lamb and the Reserve Champion Market Lamb by Kitty Henry at the Friday evening Awards Ceremony.
+In memory of Raymond “Peanut” Chapman a cash award will be presented to the exhibitor of the Champion Market Lamb and the Reserve Champion Market Lamb by Clarke Agricultural Learning Foundation.

-Banners will be presented by the Clarke County Ruritan Club to the first and second place exhibitors in each of the showmanship divisions: Novice, Junior, Intermediate and Seniors.
+Banners will be presented by the Clarke County Ruritan Club to the first and second place exhibitors in each of the showmanship divisions: Novice, Junior, Intermediate and Senior.

 Trophies are presented by Berryville Farm Supply to the first place exhibitors in each of the showmanship divisions: Novice, Junior, Intermediate and Senior.